TeyJunChengLearn/rrsnewsreadertjc/README.md

 `cookieHeaderBuilder` (or static `cookies` map) when constructing `Readability4JExtended` so each request includes the correct authentication cookie for that domain.

+**Is full paid-article capture possible?
+Yes—provided you sign in and let the WebView hand those cookies to Readability4JExtended.** The extractor does not evade paywalls; it simply reuses your authenticated session so the main text of subscriber pages can be parsed and stored just like free articles.

 ### Quick steps (works for any paywalled news site)
 1. Add the feed as usual.